aleksanderbl29/aleksanderbl29/README.md

 - [My homelab repo](https://github.com/aleksanderbl29/homelab) with configuration for the entire thing
   - Deployment of the entire homelab through [ansible](https://github.com/aleksanderbl29/ansible4homelab)
 - I'm also learning R - My progress and the files for my learnings is in [Learning R](https://github.com/aleksanderbl29/learning-r)
-- My bachelor's project - It will be available at [github.com/aleksanderbl29/bachelor](https://github.com/aleksanderbl29/bachelor) when it is finished.
+- [My nix-config](https://github.com/aleksanderbl29/nix-config) with configuration for my personal mac-system using nix, nix-darwin and home-manager.
+- A couple of R packages that will be linked here when they're a bit further along in development.

 ## 📊 My Stats